 6. Start A Blog For Your YouTube Channel

 If you are a full-time YouTuber, you shouldn’t miss out on creating a blog for your YouTube videos.
-These days, it’s pretty easy to embed YouTube videos onto a blog & you can create a blog on any free or paid platform.
+These days, it’s pretty easy to embed YouTube videos onto a blog & you can start a blog.

-7. Create A Playlist Or Add Video To An Existing Playlist
+7. Utilize YouTube Playlist Or Add Video To An Existing Playlist

 A YouTube playlist is a great way to get more views on your existing videos.
 When you are done uploading a new video, add it to a playlist (either one you create or an existing one).